Which of the following statements about the correlation coefficie... | Study Prep in Pearson+

 B

-A correlation coefficient of always means there is no relationship at all between two variables.
+A correlation coefficient of means there is a strong negative linear relationship.

 C